Renault Clio - Engines, performance and drive

-The Renault Clio is good fun to drive and rides well but some engines aren’t especially strong
+The Renault Clio is good fun to drive and rides well, but not especially quick

-The gearbox itself isn’t the best in its class; the high-mounted gear lever works well ergonomically but doesn’t have the most engaging gear change action.
-Changing gear is a more pleasurable experience in a Ford Fiesta or Volkswagen Polo, but there’s nothing especially terrible about the Clio’s ‘box.
+The high-mounted six-speed manual gear lever in the pure-petrol model works well ergonomically but doesn’t have the most engaging gear change action.
+Changing gear is a more pleasurable experience in a Ford Fiesta or Volkswagen Polo, but there’s nothing especially terrible about the Clio’s manual ‘box.

 In this review

-- 2Engines, performance and drive - currently readingThe Renault Clio is good fun to drive and rides well but some engines aren’t especially strong
+- 2Engines, performance and drive - currently readingThe Renault Clio is good fun to drive and rides well, but not especially quick